ElectroDev1/CircleColorMulti/README.md

  <hr>

  # ABOUT AND CREDITS
-Surfs is licensed under the <a href="https://github.com/ElectroDev1/CircleColorMulti/blob/main/LICENSE.md">MIT license</a>
+CircleColorMulti is licensed under the <a href="https://github.com/ElectroDev1/CircleColorMulti/blob/main/LICENSE.md">MIT license</a>
 <br><br>
-Surfs made by <a href="https://github.com/ElectroDev1">Electro</a>
+CircleColorMulti made by <a href="https://github.com/ElectroDev1">Electro</a>